Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 ---
-title: Integrating Stacking
+Title: Integrating Stacking
 ---

 import StacksjsStartersNote from '../includes/\_stacks.js-starters-note.mdx';

 <StacksjsStartersNote/>

-In this tutorial, you'll learn how to integrate Stacking by interacting with the respective smart contract, as well as reading data from the Stacks blockchain.
+In this tutorial, you'll learn how to integrate Stacking by interacting with the respective smart contract and reading data from the Stacks blockchain.

 This tutorial highlights the following capabilities: